digidotcom/xbee-java/examples/communication/explicit/ReceiveExplicitDataPollingSample/ReadMe.txt

     1) Launch the XCTU application.

-    2) Add the sender (remote) ZigBee module to the XCTU, specifying its port settings.
+    2) Add the sender (remote) ZigBee module to XCTU, specifying its port settings.

     3) Once the module is added, change to the 'Consoles' working mode and